zeljkoobrenovic/grounded-architecture/_site/manuscript/2022-06-02-superglue.markdown

 They are the quiet force that keeps strategy, technology, and execution **interconnected through strong communication and shared purpose**.
 Amid shifting priorities and organizational change, **they keep the boat afloat and everyone heading in the same direction**.

+This is also why the superglue idea matters so much to the rest of the manuscript.
+Data, governance, and strategy are all necessary, but they do not connect themselves.
+Architects create value when they turn those ingredients into working alignment across the organization.

 ## To Probe Further

 * [Thinking Like an Architect](https://www.infoq.com/articles/thinking-like-architect/), by Gregor Hohpe, 2024